-1.9 Stakeholder Engagement
+1.9 Consultation

-The proponent recognises the importance of effective community and stakeholder engagement in the successful delivery of the Project and the realisation of positive outcomes.
-Community and stakeholder engagement has been and will continue to be undertaken in accordance with industry guidelines and best practice.
+CWF recognises the importance of effective, comprehensive and meaningful consultation for the successful delivery of the Project and the realisation of positive outcomes.
+Community and stakeholder consultation has been, and will continue to be, undertaken in accordance with best practice.

-Further detail, including identification of affected parties, consultation undertaken to date and future consultation proposed, is provided in Section 11.0.
+Detail including identification of affected parties, consultation undertaken to date and proposed future consultation is provided in Section 11.0.